edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     > 3.2

 The CLI should set up an EdgeDB project, an instance, and a database within that instance.

-You can confirm project creation by checking for an ``edgedb.toml`` file and a ``dbschema`` directory in the project root.
-You can check if the instance is running with the ``edgedb instance list`` command.
+- Confirm project creation by checking for an ``edgedb.toml`` file and a ``dbschema`` directory in the project root.
+- Confirm the instance is running with the ``edgedb instance list`` command.
   Search for the name of the instance you've just created (``docs_chatbot`` if you're following along) and check the status.
-Don't worry if the status is "inactive"; the status will change to "running" automatically when you connect to the instance.
-You can connect to the created instance by running ``edgedb`` in the terminal to connect to it via REPL or by running ``edgedb ui`` to connect using the UI.
+(Don't worry if the status is "inactive"; the status will change to "running" automatically when you connect to the instance.)
+- Confirm you can connect to the created instance by running ``edgedb`` in the terminal to connect to it via REPL or by running ``edgedb ui`` to connect using the UI.

 Now, let's get the documentation ready!